 MyFitnessPal is an app designed to help users maintain a healthy weight and diet.
 The app features a calorie counter, diet and exercise journal and database of 1,480,000 food and restaurant items that users can pull from to create a personal food database, diet profile and recipes.

 MyNetDiary Pro Calorie Counter and Food Diary, another diet and exercise tracking and management tool, contains a database with more than 430,000 food items.
-It offers healthy eating solutions, a food and recipe addition tool, nutrient and water intake tracking as and more than 500 exercise routines.
+It offers healthy eating solutions, a food and recipe addition tool, nutrient and water intake tracking, and more than 500 exercise routines.

 Couch to 5K, or Get Running, is based on the Couch to 5K program that guides anyone currently in a sedentary lifestyle to a more active lifestyle in a 9 week period through a gradual increase of movement set to the user's pace.
 The app provides walking and running guidance including the best times to take a break and when to change pace during a workout.